Purdue-CS193/homework-0-mehta254/index.md

 # Ronit's First CS193 Homework

 # Three things I like about CS193
-- The design of the class presentations
+- The design of the presentations
 - The instructors
 - The timing of the class